Table of Contents

-Transifex supports plurals for all file formats that support them, e.g., Android, Apple strings, Apple stringsdict, Gettext, Java, JSON with ICU plurals, Structured JSON, XLIFF, YAML.
+Transifex supports plurals for all file formats that support them, such as Android, Apple strings, Apple stringsdict, Gettext, Java, JSON with ICU plurals, Structured JSON, XLIFF, and YAML.

 Transifex also supports a part of the ICU MessageFormat under JSON, Structured JSON, Fileless, and Java Properties.
 If you have content encoded in ICU, you can use one of the above types to import and export it in Transifex.

-You can use PO files as a good way to work around this.
+You can use PO files as an excellent way to work around this.
 It is one of the most popular file formats for localization, supported by many frameworks.
-It's quite powerful and we have good support for it.
+It's pretty powerful, and we have good support for it.

-PO files can support context and developer comments if you want to bring that info straight from the source file.
-If, in addition to plurals, you have genders, you can use the context field (msgctxt) to indicate the gender.
-You can also use the developer comment (#.) to tell the translator how to translate the string explicitly.
+If you want to bring that info straight from the source file, PO files can support context and developer comments.
+If you have genders in addition to plurals, you can use the context field (msgctxt) to indicate the gender.
+You can also use the developer comment (#.) to explicitly tell the translator how to translate the string.

 Here is an example showing the same source string but using the context to save two different entities in Transifex.